InfusionBot/Welcome-Bot/README.md

 ### Welcome channel

-By default the bot will check for a channel named `new-members`.
+By default the bot will check for a channel named `member-log`.

-You can change this channel name, by using the `channel set` command, more info can be found in [docs for commands](https://welcome-bot.github.io/docs/commands.html#channel)
+You can change this channel name, by using the `welcome channel` command, more info can be found in [docs for commands](https://welcome-bot.github.io/docs/commands.html#welcome)

 ### Moderation channel

 By default the bot will check for a channel named `mod-log`.

-You can change this channel name, by using the `channel setmod` command, more info can be found in [docs for commands](https://welcome-bot.github.io/docs/commands.html#channel)
+You can change this channel name, by using the `modlogs set` command, more info can be found in [docs for commands](https://welcome-bot.github.io/docs/commands.html#channel)

 ## Botlists